25 Biggest College Football Rivalries – 2026

 14) Pittsburgh-West Virginia

 Known as the Backyard Brawl, only 75 miles separate Pitt and West Virginia.
-Although Pitt was moved to the ACC and West Virginia to the Big 12, this rivalry remains heated.
-Pitt leads the head-to-head with a 62-40-3 record.
+Although Pitt is in the ACC and West Virginia is in the Big 12, this rivalry remains heated.
+Pitt leads the head-to-head with a 63-42-3 record after West Virginia’s 31-24 overtime win in Morgantown in September 2025.
+The series will take another short hiatus after 2025 before resuming in 2029 as part of an extension that keeps the Brawl on the schedule annually through 2036.

 15) California-Stanford